tyjhart/spokanecrime/weekly_watch/README.md

 ## Data Availability

 Spokane's reporting of crime data has undergone multiple transformations in the last decade.
 CompStat data is available on the SpokaneCity.org portal from 2019 all the way back to 2015.
-On October 4, 2016 the SPD moved from one crime reporting standard (UCR) to another (NIBRS).
-Current CompStat reports state on the first page,
+On October 4, 2016 the SPD moved from one crime reporting standard ([UCR](https://www.ucrdatatool.gov/)) to another ([NIBRS](https://www.fbi.gov/services/cjis/ucr/nibrs)).
+Current CompStat reports state on the first page about the switchover date,

 > Numbers on CompStat reports prior to this date should not be used as a comparison to those on this report.

-Unfortunately, we're not able to make true "apples-to-apples" comparisons across the full timespan of availalble crime data.
+Unfortunately, we're not able to make true "apples-to-apples" comparisons across the full timespan of availalble CompStat crime data.

 ## Overall Statistics